albinpjames/sparkhalos/README.md

+# Sparkhalos
-#Sparkhalos - Statistcial Properties of Dark Matter Halos from Cosmological Simulations
+## Statistcial Properties of Dark Matter Halos from Cosmological Simulations